adrian-moisa/visual-school/01-basic-html-and-css/README.md

-# Chapter 1 - Basic Html and CSS
+# Chapter 1 - Basic HTML and CSS
 Learn the basic tools and materials used in constructing the structure of a webpage.
 Html is the scaffolding onto which webapps are built.

 [Home](https://github.com/visual-space/visual-school)